Geraldton Fishermen's Co-operative Rock Lobster Exporters

 1990s: Taiwan

-Taiwan becomes the leading destination for WRL.
+Taiwan has become the leading destination for Western Rock Lobster.
 GFC also pioneers direct sales of live lobster into Beijing.

 2000: MSC Certification

-The Western Rock Lobster fishery becomes the world’s first to be certified by the Marine Stewardship Council (MSC) for sustainable fishing practices.
-Originally certified in March 2000, the fishery has since been recertified four times, most recently in May 2017.
+The Western Rock Lobster fishery became the world’s first to be certified by the Marine Stewardship Council (MSC) for sustainable fishing practices and was originally certified in March 2000.
+The Western Rock Lobster fishery has since been recertified a record five times, most recently in 2022.

 2000s